 Responses of hybrid striped bass to waterborne and dietary copper in freshwater and saltwater

-Comparative Biochemistry and Physiology - C Toxicology and Pharmacology
+Comparative Biochemistry and Physiology, Part C: Toxicology & Pharmacology

 - G.K.
 Bielmyer, D. Gatlin, J.J.
 Isely, J. Tomasso, and S.J.
 Klaine